About Our Work

 — Paul C. Light, Goddard Professor of Public Service, NYU

 The 2021 transition will be remembered as the most tumultuous in over a century.
 President Trump sought to delegitimize the presidential election as flawed and refused to concede his loss, and several of his departments and agencies slow-walked their cooperation with the incoming team.
 The insurrection on the Capitol and the Trump impeachment trial brought more turmoil.
 How, in such an environment, did Joseph R. Biden manage to complete the basic transition preparations needed to get off to the fast and effective start his administration had?
 A presidential transition has two dominant threads that come together to pave the path to a productive beginning.
 Early transition planning was aided by existing laws requiring the federal government to provide important elements to transition planning.
-Additionally, Biden drew on people who had experience in both management and government service.
+Additionally, and somewhat unusually, Biden drew on people who had experience in government service.

 Reports on the “Stand Up”